Cross-strait relations: China

 A 2019 phone survey conducted in nine major cities found that 53.1% of respondents supported using military force for unification with Taiwan while 39.1% stated that they would oppose military force under any circumstance.
 A survey conducted between 2020 and 2021 showed that 55 percent of the respondents accepted launching a war to unify with Taiwan entirely while 33 percent of them opposed.
 22 percent of the respondents accepted the two sides of the Taiwan Strait keeping separate political systems, with unification not necessarily being the end game.

 Another survey conducted in 2022 showed Chinese respondents were split between those favoring tough policies on Taiwan and those favoring friendly ones.

-A September 2024 poll by the Carter Center and Emory University found that 55 percent of mainland Chinese respondents agreed with the statement that "the Taiwan problem should not be resolved using force under any circumstances".
+A September 2024 poll by the Carter Center and Emory University found that 55% of mainland Chinese respondents agreed with the statement that "the Taiwan problem should not be resolved using force under any circumstances".
+By 2026, this share had dropped to 45%, while those disagreeing rose to 38%.

 According to a 2025 poll by the Chicago Council on Global Affairs and the Carter Center, 91% of Chinese people consider "our Taiwan compatriots" to be a friend of China, while 9% do not.
 The poll also found that 44% of Chinese people consider the "current government of Taiwan, China" to be a friend of China, while 55% do not.
+According to a 2026 feeling thermometer poll by the Carter Center and Emory University, Chinese opinion of Taiwan was on average 62 out of 100.
+80% agreed with the statement that "unification with Taiwan would symbolize resolving a long-standing historical issue" while 71% agreed that "both sides of the strait share the same cultural heritage and are like one family".

 Young jingoistic Chinese nationalists on the internet, also called Little Pink, occasionally bypassed the Great Firewall to flood websites with messages and stickers in protest against Taiwan independence.